zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cloud_connector/decisions/004_self_contained_tokens.md

 and can be set via `gitlab.yml` as demonstrated in this [POC](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169900).
 For Cloud Connector, both gitlab.com and CustomersDot need to be deployed with a cert.
 For self-hosted models, the customer GitLab instance needs to be deployed with a cert.
-To reduce conifguration burden, we should consider generating keys and their associated certificates during instance setup.
+To reduce conifguration burden, we should consider generating keys and their associated certificates during instance setup or bundling them with Cloud Connector packages or AI gateway Docker images.